erictepper/comment-transcriber-for-reddit/README.md

 1. Modifications are marked with the comment 'edited by erictepper'
 2. Changed the output of the parser from .html syntax to .rtf syntax
-3. Comments have been added for debugging.
+3. Added comments for debugging.
 4. Added a main() function so the project would build.